Working time, health and safety

 Here’s our guidance on how to raise concerns about risks in your workplace – whether they’re risks to you, your colleagues, to patients or to the general public.
 Consult your employer’s policies also, and make sure you maintain a paper trail of what you’ve raised, when and to whom.

-Call us on 0345 7726100 if your employer is failing to act on serious concerns you have raised with them.
+Contact us if your employer is failing to act on serious concerns you have raised with them.